 Researches conducted have stated that exposure to the computer screen for hours can lead to blotches, discoloration, skin allergies and rashes with time.

-Moreover, those facing pre-existing skin issues such as sun sensitivity and rosacea can face more risk.
+Moreover, those facing pre-existing skin issues such as sun sensitivity and rosacea can face more risk and eye strain.

 Excessive exposure to the computer screen in a few sensitive individuals may cause screen dermatitis.